-Our ultimate aim is to involve the community in monitoring and managing the environment, so collectively we can maintain and restore our landscapes to places of beauty, clean water and native habitat that will support our community and wildlife for centuries to come.
+We help people gain skills, knowledge and a better understanding of the environment.
+Collectively we restore and maintain our landscapes to places of beauty, clean water and native habitat that will support our community and wildlife for generations to come.

 Meet our Committee

 Our governing committee is a balanced mix of professionals, volunteers and business people.

 Wal has a business background with his Australia-wide mapping company being recognised as 2001 Queensland Business of the Year.
 Wal was also recognised as the Gold Coast’s 2016 Environmental Citizen of the Year.
 He is President of Watergum and coordinates Austinville Landcare.
 Over the last 40 years he and his wife Heather have restored their 25 Ha property from an ex-banana farm to a weed free Nature Refuge.
 Wal spends his free time birdwatching, swimming and being with his family and valley community.